O365/python-o365/README.md

 ```

 ## Authentication
-You can only authenticate using oauth athentication as Microsoft deprecated basic oauth on November 1st 2018.
+You can only authenticate using oauth athentication as Microsoft deprecated basic auth on November 1st 2018.

 - Oauth authentication: using an authentication token provided after user consent.